-So what the heck can Tailwind do for your blog?
+So what the heck can Tailwind do for your Pinterest and blog?
 So let me give you a quick rundown.

 1 | Smart scheduler – If you’re used to using other social media schedulers like Buffer and Hootsuite, Tailwind isn’t much different.
 Like Buffer, it helps you auto-create a pinning schedule so you will pin when your audience is mostly online.

 One thing that stood out is that you can add a pin to the scheduler and select an interval time between when each pin drips out.
 This ensures that that same pin is going out on different days so you don’t spam every group board with the same pin.

 2| Board lists – Tailwind doesn’t have the looping feature that Boardbooster has, but it does allow you to create Board Lists.
 This makes scheduling one pin to 20 different boards super simple.
 You simply create a list all the group boards that revolve around the same topics.
 For me, I’m part of a bunch of boards that are “blogging” and “social media” related.
 So every time, I create a social media related pin, I will pin it the board list with all the “social media” group boards.

 3| Pin Inspector – Some people say that because of Pinterest’s Smart Feed, they no longer reveal individual pin counts (but only total aggregate pin counts).
 The “Pin Inspector” feature on Tailwind makes it easy to see what specific pins performed well on what boards.

 The only downside to this is that Tailwind only tells you the amount of repins, but not how much people visit your blog from that pin.
 Rest assured, you can check your Google Analytics to find that out!